Houdini 21.0 Character KineFX

 Merge graph functionality into an existing rig

-The fuse graph operation in the APEX Autorig Component SOP allows you to merge a graph into an existing rig.
-In this way, you can start with a character rig, extract the part of the rig you want to update, edit the functionality in a graph, and merge the updates back into the rig.
+The fuse graph operation in the APEX Autorig Component SOP allows you to merge a graph (called a fuse graph) into an existing rig.
+In this way, you can start with a character rig, extract the part of the rig you want to update, edit the functionality in the APEX network view, and merge the updates back into the rig.
 This method provides a modular workflow for making changes to your rig.

 Workflow for merging a graph into an existing rig